nishanng/fireship_project/Readme.md

-## This repository contains all of the important concepts of "Git" and how you can use it to track changes and collaborate on code remotely.
+## This repository contains all of the important concepts of "Git" and how you can use it to track changes and collaborate on code remotely and it was made by "fireship", which is a software engineer/youtuber and has amazing courses on his website ##